Federal employee health-care premiums to rise an average of 3.8 percent for 2022

 The average 3.8 percent rise in enrollee premiums follows a rise of 4.9 percent for 2021 and of 5.6 percent for 2020; in the four prior years it fell in the 6-7 percent range with the exception of 1.5 percent for 2019.

-The 2022 increase also is less than the 4.8 rise announced for 2022 in the second-largest public employee program, covering state workers of California, and the 6.5 percent expected overall growth in medical costs for next year, the OPM said.
+The 2022 increase also is less than the 4.8 percent rise announced for 2022 in the second-largest public employee program, covering state workers of California, and the 6.5 percent expected overall growth in medical costs for next year, the OPM said.
 In the FEHBP, total premiums are increasing by 2.4 percent but the government share is rising by less than the enrollee share due to the complex method of calculating the two.

-“Clearly the administration did a better job holding down the employees’ share of premium costs in the FEHB program for 2022, and we commend that progress,” National Treasury Employees Union president Tony Reardon said in a statement.
+“Clearly the administration did a better job holding down the employees’ share of premium costs in the FEHB program for 2022, and we commend that progress,” National Treasury Employees Union President Tony Reardon said in a statement.
 “But we will encourage our members to prepare for price increases and use the upcoming open enrollment season to evaluate all of their options to decide which plan is best for themselves and their families.”

 OPM on Wednesday also announced that premiums are increasing by 1 percent on average under a separate program, the Federal Employee Dental and Vision Insurance Program, in which enrollees pay the full premium cost.